 This recipe is different, it is inspired by probably my favourite restaurant find in the last 10 years!

-A Russian restaurant with seats for just 16 in Szolnok called Blalaika if you find yourself in that neck of the woods check it out.
+A Russian restaurant with seats for just 16 in Szolnok called Balaika if you find yourself in that neck of the woods check it out.
 You know, as you do!

 This borscht recipe has a Russian leanings and joins my Beef Stroganoff recipe as one that aims rather than claims to be “authentically” Russian.

 When trying to recreate this beet soup recipe I did loads of research and the common theme is the broth base.